edu-mryo/CyberSecurity/Resources/Exam Tips.md

 ## Taking Screenshots

-Proof screenshots for the exam [need to include](https://help.offensive-security.com/hc/en-us/articles/360040165632-OSCP-Exam-Guide#screenshot-requirements) the following:
+Proof screenshots for the exam [[https://help.offensive-security.com/hc/en-us/articles/360040165632-OSCP-Exam-Guide#screenshot-requirements]] the following:
 - IP address of the machine (to prove you aren't in a container)
 - Contents of `proof.txt`